YossiF93/Jb-Spring-Project/README.md

 # Jb-Spring-Project
+This Project is Final Project Of Jhon Bryce Collage Israel - Made By Yossi.F.
-This Project is a Coupon System Management Created Via Spring Boot By Yossi.F
+The Project Is a Coupon System Management - The Server Side Made Via Spring-Boot (Business Logic).
+The Client Side Made Via Angular - A Simple Coupons Website.